aws-samples/on-demand-capacity-reservations/README.md

 registerODCR.py script does 3 things –

 1. Describe instances cross-region for an account describeInstances() returns list of instances.
 Parse and pull – InstanceType|AvailabilityZone|Platform.
-It checks for instances that do not have
+It checks for instances that have
-    * Capacity reservation
+    * No Capacity reservation
     * State of the instance is running
     * Platform is UNIX/LINUX
     * Tenancy is default and
     * InstanceLifecycle is None

-    *Note: Describe Instances can lead to throttling your account, so run it during non-peak hours.*
+    *Note: Describe Instances can/may lead to throttling in your account, so run it during non-peak hours.*

 2. Aggregates instances with similar characteristics - InstanceType|AvailabilityZone|Platform|Count.
+3. Finally,
+    a. reserves on-demand capacity reservation
+    b. creates an SNS topic with the topic name - ODCRAlarmNotificationTopic in the region where you are registering ODCR, if not already exists.
-3. Finally, reserves on-demand capacity reservation and creates Cloudwatch alarm for InstanceUtilization using the best practices at https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/capacity-reservation-cw-metrics.html
+    c. creates Cloudwatch alarm for InstanceUtilization using the best practices at https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/capacity-reservation-cw-metrics.html

+    **Note**: You need to subcribe and confirm to the SNS topic, if not already.
+The code will display the messsage below -

+    **Subscribe and confirm to the SNS Topic arn:aws:sns:us-west-2:895432111111:ODCRAlarmNotificationTopic if not already.**

+    You will receive an email notifcation when Cloudwatch Alarm State changes with:
+    SNS Subject (Assuming CW alarms triggers in US East region) -
+        ALARM: "ODCRAlarm-cr-009969c7abf4daxxx" in US East (N. Virginia) SNS Body will have the details
+        - CW Alarm, region, link to view the alarm, alarm details, and State Change Actions

 **To run script to register ODCRs**
 * If EndDateType is **unlimited**.
 Do not provide EndDate.